Vatsalkayastha/Learning-Web-development-/README.md

 # Learning-Web-development-
-It is a way ton learn the web development by Vatsal
+It is a way to learn the web development by Vatsal